jeremy-rifkin/cpptrace/README.md

 endif()
 ```

-Generating a .dSYM file on macos:
+On macOS it's recommended to generate a dSYM file containing debug information for your program:

 In xcode cmake this can be done with